 Struan is a member of the Standing Council of Scottish Chiefs.
 His livery colours are gules (red) and argent (silver) and his coat-of-arms comprises the Shield (gules) emblazoned with three wolves’ heads (argent); the crest – a dexter hand holding up an imperial crown; supporters – on the dexter side, a serpent (vert) and on the sinister, a dove (argent) wearing a baronial cap-of-maintenance (azure); on a compartment below the Shield – which is embellished with bracken (the plant badge of the clan) – a monstrous man chained; and scrolls bearing the Chief’s motto virtutis gloria merces (glory is the reward of valour) and the war-cry of the clan garg’n uair dhuisgear (fierce when roused).

-In 2018, Struan will be celebrating his 35th year as Chief of Clan Donnachaidh.
+In 2018, Struan celebrated his 35th year as Chief of Clan Donnachaidh.